open-horizon/open-horizon.github.io/docs/mgmt-hub/docs/WSL.md

+---
+copyright: Contributors to the Open Horizon project
+years: 2025
+title: All-in-One Mgmt Hub
+description: Documentation for Horizon Management Hub
+lastupdated: 2025-05-03
+nav_order: 3
+parent: Management Hub
+---

 # Windows WSL2 Installation Instructions

 ## Pre-requisites

-Use a Windows computer, or download an official VM: https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/.
+Use a Windows computer, or download an official VM: [https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/](https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/).

 Ensure VxT and Virtualization enabled in BIOS

 In "Control Panel" -> "Programs" -> "Turn Windows features on or off" enable the following features.
 You may be required to reboot your machine or VM afterwards.

 * Hyper-V
 * Containers
 * Virtual Machine Platform